Arkanthara/digital_forensic/report/report.typ

 === Psychovisual redundancies

+The imperfections of the human visual system can be exploited to reduce the amount of data used by a video without a loss of visual quality.

 ==== Spatial irrelevance

 The human visual system has some difficulties to perceive small details due to its limitations.